16 years ago…

 i discovered lamp work glass beads. i had been searching for unusual glass beads for my jewellery designs and found the generic, machine-made glass bead a tad boring.

-i was looking for stand-out beads to reflect my designs, to reflect me. one thing led to another and ….
+i was looking for stand-out beads to reflect my designs. one thing led to another ….

 My first necklace…

-made with 47 glass beads on a butane torch was the beginning of emubeads’ designs. i was a few beads short of completion, but the beauty of the problem was that i could make more. so returning to the torch, i made more. barely waiting for them to cool in the vermiculite bath i thread the necklace. within a few weeks I had upgraded to a lamp work torch – the turning point.
+made with 47 glass beads on a butane torch was the beginning of emubeads’ designs. during the design stage i was a few beads short of completion. i’d go back to the torch and make more beads, barely waiting for them to cool in the vermiculite bath, i finally thread the necklace. within a few weeks, I upgraded from the butane torch to a lamp work torch.

 the vermiculite bath has since been replaced with a tetlow kiln.
 The kiln anneals the beads overnight, regulating the cooling process and reducing glass stress and spontaneous cracks.

-the process of layering, shaping, mixing glass and inclusions, forge an emubead: the slow, artisan made product. i have a deep appreciation of art in the everyday, the handmade produce.
+the evolutionary process of layering, shaping, mixing glass and inclusions, forge an emubead: the slow, artisan made product. i have a deep appreciation of art in the everyday, the handmade, artisan produce.

 emubeads continues to evolve, and recently adding our own silversmithing components to make jewellery.

 artisan glass beads